 6) It gives VR a boost

 With the PS4 Pro, the PlayStation VR promises smoother frame rates and added detail, using that enhanced GPU to level out and improve the virtual experiences.
-Whether or not it lives up to the Rift or Vive isn't yet known, but it should be significantly improved over what the standard PS4 can muster.

 7) You'll see 1080p benefits